tylekmj-ops/manipualting-dom-project/README.md

 Extra Credit: Edit _index.html_ and _script.js_ to add a "Do nothing" button and counters with the functionality shown in the video.

 [Extra Credit Demo](https://drive.google.com/file/d/1gLIdnHSvQjmY7zzNiZh3Bf80cOg6vs1I/view?usp=sharing)

-Extra Credit 2: Randomly select the text/image that is added each time the buttons are pressed.